 Step 1 – Identify the Product

-The first step in our process to create your sales message is to identify the product that you are wanting to ultimately sell.
-We don’t necessarily want to talk too much about your product in your cold email campaign and messages, but starting with the product helps us to figure out the other things that we need to talk about.
+The first step in our process to create your sales message is to identify the product that you want to ultimately sell.
+We don’t necessarily want to talk too much about your product in your cold email campaign and messages, but starting with the product helps us figure out the other things that we need to talk about.

 Step 2 – Identify the Target Audience

 We recommend taking an extra step to think about the target audience for your cold email messaging and campaign.
 You could certainly skip this step or just use a broad target audience that allows your cold emails to communicate to everybody.

 But if you use a more specific target audience for your cold email campaign, you can fine-tune your cold email messaging strategy so that it focuses more directly on the key things that the target audience cares about.
 In a world where there is tremendous competition for the prospect’s attention and business, this small step can be the difference that enables more of your cold emails to grab the prospect’s attention.

 Step 3 – Identify the Value the Product Offers